-The proceedings against Ieng Sary was terminated on 14 March 2013, following his death the same day.
+The proceedings against Ieng Sary were terminated on 14 March 2013, following his death the same day.

 Ieng Sary was a student at Collège Sisowath in Phnom Penh.
 He received a scholarship to study in France at the Lycée Condorcet and at the Institut d’Études Politiques de Paris, and became a member of the French Communist Party in 1951.
 He is believed to have founded the Cercle marxiste des étudiants Khmers à Paris (Marxist Circle of Khmer students in Paris).
 Returning to Cambodia in 1957, Ieng Sary became a history professor at Collège Sisowath and an active member of the CPK.
 He allegedly joined the Khmer Rouge in 1963.
 During the civil war of 1971–5, he participated in the Royal Government of the National Union of Kampuchea and was the special envoy of the National United Front of Kampuchea.